How to Improve Your Sleep Naturally

 It’s my belief that there are many health concerns that conventional medicine doesn’t help.

-We need to start turning towards natural remedies and other earth-based medical traditions that have long and established histories for solutions and support.
+We need to start turning to natural remedies and other earth-based medical traditions with long-established histories for solutions and support.
 I created my Wellness Wednesday video series to help you take your health into your own hands.

 In today’s video, I discuss sleep!
-In my private practice, I see so many people who have issues with sleep.
-Stats show that this is a very common problem, some studies even say that at least 50% of people are not getting the sleep they need on a regular basis.
-Of course, we all occasionally have a night where we can’t sleep very well.
-But when a lack of sleep becomes a more regular occurrence it can create all kinds of issues with your mood, immunity and hormonal system.
+In my private practice, I see many people with sleep issues.
+Stats show this is a very common problem; some studies even say that at least 50% of people don’t get the sleep they need regularly.
+Of course, we all occasionally have a night when we can’t sleep very well.
+But when a lack of sleep becomes a more regular occurrence, it can create all kinds of issues with your mood, immunity and hormonal system.

 Natural Remedies to Improve Sleep

-When we sleep we give the body the opportunity to address deeper functions and healing.
-There are many reasons to address sleep patterns, but in particular, if you’re experiencing anxiety, depression, or emotional difficulty re-establishing healthy sleep is so important.
+When we sleep, we allow the body to address deeper functions and healing.
+There are many reasons to address sleep patterns, but in particular, if you’re experiencing anxiety, depression, or emotional difficulty, re-establishing healthy sleep is so important.

-Before I talk about herbal remedies it’s really important to mention that lifestyle is a huge contributor.
+Before I talk about herbal remedies, it’s really important to mention that lifestyle is a huge contributor.
 Herbs may help, but the underlying cause of stress, anxiety or pain must be addressed as well.
-If you’re having a hard time sleeping, there are a few basic principles that I consider absolute musts to look at and address.
+If you’re having a hard time sleeping, there are a few basic principles I consider absolute musts to consider and address.

 First, you need to cut out or reduce caffeine and stimulants.
-If you enjoy your morning coffee and are not ready to give it up, that’s fine, but be sure to only have a small cup and be finished drinking it early in the morning.
+If you enjoy your morning coffee and are not ready to give it up, that’s fine, but be sure to have only a small cup and finish it early in the morning.
 If you’re consuming stimulants later in the day, this is most likely a large contributor to your sleep problems.

 Alcohol (while at first is sedative) will cause restlessness and limit you from getting the deep sleep you need.

-It’s super important to eat dinner earlier in the evening and avoid late night snacking.
+It’s super important to eat dinner earlier in the evening and avoid late-night snacking.
 This may be a hard habit to start, but try it for a while and note how you feel in the morning.
-I can almost guarantee, that after a while you’ll feel less groggy in the morning and it will be easier to get out of bed.
-Ideally, you want to finish dinner early enough to have a number of hours before bedtime.
+I can almost guarantee that after a while, you’ll feel less groggy in the morning, and it will be easier to get out of bed.
+Ideally, you want to finish dinner early enough to have several hours before bedtime.
 This gives your digestion and your liver a chance to process the food you ate.
-I’d also like to encourage you to slowly go to bed a little earlier every night.
+I’d also like to encourage you to go to bed a little earlier every night.
 The quality of your sleep is much better in the hours before midnight vs the hours after.
-The more hours you can get before midnight the better.
+The more hours you can get before midnight, the better.

 We can think of the class of herbs for sleep as sitting in two categories.
-There are nerviness that are nutritive and nerviness that are sedative.
-Today, I’m going to talk mostly about a few herbs that are on the gently sedative side.
-But look out for other videos where I discuss the nutritives.
+There are nutritive and sedative nervines.
+Today, I’m going to talk mainly about a few herbs that are on the gently sedative side.
+But look out for other videos where I discuss the nutritive herbs.

-Skullcap and Passionflower help to gently calm the nervous system and help with insomnia.
+Skullcap and Passionflower gently calm the nervous system and support sleep.

-There are actually 2 plants called skullcap within herbal medicine.
-The one I’m referring to in this video is “American skullcap” not the skullcap used in Traditional Chinese Medicine.
+There are actually two plants called skullcap within herbal medicine.
+The one I’m referring to in this video is “American skullcap,” not the skullcap used in Traditional Chinese Medicine.
 That plant is called Huang Qin and has a different set of benefits.

-Both of these herbs could be taken at lower does during the day to combat anxiety, agitation, and sensory overload.
-You’ll want to experiment to find the right dosage for your needs.
-I love these herbs because they have a very broad effect.
-Skullcap could be used for children at lower doses and passionflower is generally very well tolerated by most people.
+Both of these herbs could be taken at lower doses during the day to combat anxiety, agitation, and sensory overload.
+You’ll want to experiment to find the correct dosage for your needs.
+I love these herbs because they have a broad range of effects.
+Skullcap can be used in children at lower doses, and passionflower is generally well tolerated by most people.

-If you’re using these herbs to sleep you can take them up to about 30min before you lay down.
+If you’re using these herbs to help you sleep, you can take them up to 30 minutes before you lie down.
 They both come as teas, tinctures or capsules.
-I would recommend taking the herb and then turning all the screens off and doing a few restorative yoga postures, having a bath, or doing some light reading.
-Ultimately we want to create a sense of sanctuary around sleep time and start to get away from the light of our computer and phone screen as early as possible.
+I would recommend taking the herb, then turning off all the screens and doing a few restorative yoga postures, having a bath, or doing some light reading.
+Ultimately, we want to create a sense of sanctuary around sleep time and start to get away from the light of our computer and phone screens as early as possible.

-Well, I hope that helps you to get a deep restful sleep!
-Let me know in the comments below which suggestion you’re going to adopt and if you found this video helpful.
-Thanks for watching and reading and see you again very soon.
+Well, I hope that helps you to get a deep, restful sleep!
+Thanks for watching and reading, and see you again very soon.

 Want to learn more about sleep?
-Check out tips to help insomnia here.
+Check out tips to help with insomnia here.

 More To Explore